awsdocs/aws-lambda-developer-guide/doc_source/lambda-x-ray.md

 To trace requests that don't have a tracing header, enable active tracing in your function's configuration\.

+You can enable tracing in your function's configuration\.

 **To enable active tracing**

 1. Open the Lambda console [Functions page](https://console.aws.amazon.com/lambda/home#/functions)\.